sdthompson1/babylon/README.md

  - New language features (currently some important features are missing, e.g. recursion).
- - Self-hosted compiler implementation (currently the compiler is written in C).
+ - Formally verified language implementation in Isabelle (this would increase confidence in the correctness of the compiler, as well as demonstrating that the language itself has desirable properties e.g. type safety).
- - Resource consumption limits (e.g. being able to prove bounds on memory allocation or number of CPU operations carried out by a program).
+ - Resource consumption limits (e.g. provide ways for users to prove bounds on memory allocation or number of CPU operations carried out by their programs).
- - Formal rigorous definition of the language (e.g. using Isabelle or Coq).
  - Miscellaneous other improvements.